Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

-Following analogous convention for the analysis of amoebas and coamoebas as in the proof of Proposition \ref{prp:local interior}, with $\rho_i$ corresponding to $p_i$ and $\phi_i$ to $\theta_i$, we take the first curve $\xi^1$ corresponding to a $\theta_2$-level set, oriented with $d\theta_1^1 >0$ and the second curve $\xi^2$ corresponding a $\theta_1$-level set, with the orientation such that the $p_1$ coordinate is decreasing, i.e., $dp_1^2 < 0$.
+Following analogous conventions for the analysis of amoebas and coamoebas as in the proof of Proposition \ref{prp:local interior}, with $\rho_i$ corresponding to $p_i$ and $\phi_i$ to $\theta_i$, we take the first curve $\xi^1$ corresponding to a $\theta_2$-level set, oriented with $d\theta_1^1 >0$ and the second curve $\xi^2$ corresponding to a $\theta_1$-level set, with the orientation such that the $p_1$ coordinate is decreasing, i.e., $dp_1^2 < 0$.

 First, let us study the bi-gon pieces.
-We assume that the $\theta_2$ variation is sufficiently small for the red curve as well, so if we fix the norm of $dp^2$ as we travel, we then have $d\theta_2^2$ is small enough away from the vertices.
+We assume that the $\theta_2$ variation is sufficiently small for the red curve as well, so if we fix the norm of $dp^2$ as we travel, we then have that $d\theta_2^2$ is small enough away from the vertices.
 As indicated in Figure \ref{fig:Def_Amoeba}, we choose $\xi^1$ so that $dp_2^1 = 0$ and $d\theta_2^1 = 0$.
-As we move along $\xi^1$ at the bottom of the bi-gon, the $p_1$ coordinate increases up to the middle of the horizontal curve at coamoeba and decreases from the middle until the end.
+As we move along $\xi^1$ at the bottom of the bi-gon, the $p_1$ coordinate increases up to the middle of the horizontal curve in the amoeba and decreases from the middle until the end.
 The logic is reversed as we move to the top of the bi-gon.
 So, $\omega( \del \xi^1, \del \xi^2) = - d \theta_1^1 dp_1^2 > 0$ (recall equation \eqref{eq:Symp_Amoeba}), as desired.
-The limit case where $\theta_2$ obtains the maximum and the minimum in the bi-gon can be analyzed by replacing the $\xi^1$ curve by the respective red and blue curves.
-Since it also corresponds to maximum and minimum of the $p_2$ coordinate, we still have $dp_2^1 = 0$ and $d\theta_2^1 = 0$, ensures positivity of $\omega( \del \xi^1, \del \xi^2)$.
+The limit case where $\theta_2$ attains the maximum and the minimum in the bi-gon can be analyzed by replacing the $\xi^1$ curve by the respective red and blue curves.
+Since it also corresponds to maximum and minimum of the $p_2$ coordinate, we still have $dp_2^1 = 0$ and $d\theta_2^1 = 0$, ensuring positivity of $\omega( \del \xi^1, \del \xi^2)$.